What will my Research Transcripts look like – A Research Transcription Example

 Research Transcription Example for Focus Group Transcripts – Files with 4+ Speakers

-For standard focus group transcription, we differentiate between facilitators and interviewees, but not between individual interviewees other than by gender*.
-This means that interviewees will be named simply Female or Male.
+For standard focus group transcription, we differentiate between facilitators and interviewees, but not between individual interviewees.
+This means that interviewees will be named simply Speaker, and a new line is started at each speaker turn.

 This style is preferred by the majority of clients who use our transcription services as they are more interested in the content of the discussion as a whole, rather than knowing which speaker made certain comments.

 If you would like speakers to be identified or differentiated, please add a note to your files requesting this.
-If you require names to be used, rather than numeric identifiers (i.e. Male 1, Male 2, Female 1, Female 2 et cetera), please provide a speaker log with your audio.
+If you require names to be used, rather than numeric identifiers (i.e. Speaker 1, Speaker 2, Speaker 3, Speaker 4, et cetera), please provide a speaker log with your audio.
 This allows us to ensure the speaker identification is as accurate as possible.

 Where no speaker log is provided, please understand that we can only identify/ differentiate numerically on a best attempts basis and as such this may not be possible for large focus groups.
 Please note also that a surcharge may apply where identification or differentiation numerically is required, so please contact us to discuss your specific requirements before uploading your files.